harminderpabla/harminderpabla.github.io/_posts/2019-01-18-secondpost.md

 # Project A (SKETCH)

  Hi all, This is Harminder Singh.
-This is my second post in Directive studies.
+This is my second post in Directed studies.
 To remind you all, I am working on Sketch.